Nasrul Hamid: Electricity situation to be better soon

-State Minister for Power, Energy and Mineral Resources Nasrul Hamid on Monday said the electricity situation will be better soon compared to the current stage.
+State Minister for Power, Energy and Mineral Resources Nasrul Hamid has said the electricity situation will be better soon compared to the current stage.

-“We have experienced a severe heatwave during the last couple of weeks, which was not expected.
-And for this unavoidable situation created due to high temperature, which forced for little load shedding,” he told the journalists while talking about power crisis at his ministry office at Bangladesh Secretariat.
+“We have experienced severe heatwave during the last couple of weeks, which was not expected.
+And for this unavoidable situation created due to high temperature, which forced for little loadsheding,” he told the journalists while talking about power crisis at his ministry office at Bangladesh Secretariat on Tuesday.

 The state minister said the prime minister has given instructions to overcome from the load shedding in the rural areas, adding, “Necessary measures have been taken accordingly the prime minister’s directive.”